 The following is an outline of key events with links to more detailed agendas.

 2016 Nuclear Security Summit – March 31-April 1

-More than 50 heads of state and other invited leaders will pharmacy personal essay gather at the Washington Convention Center for closed-door meetings and policy discussions from March 31-April 1.
+More than 50 heads of state and other invited leaders will gather at the Washington Convention Center for closed-door meetings and policy discussions from March 31-April 1.
 Only participants know the exact itinerary, but one agenda item has leaders engaging in a situational policy discussion involving a hypothetical nuclear security crisis.

 Hundreds of government officials, experts and members of the news media will hear from leaders at the end of the proceedings when they announce their nuclear security commitments in the form of a summit communiqué, action plans, gift baskets and house gifts.